Nightfall1988/MintosTestApp/README.md

     - composer install
     - npm install

-2. Rename the file ".env.example" to just ".env" and use these commands to clear the cache.
+2. Rename the file ".env.example" to just ".env" and create a database named "mintos_test_db".
+Use these commands to clear the cache.
     - php artisan config:clear
     - php artisan cache:clear